YELP — Yelp Inc.

 - The operating environment for RR&O categories remains challenging, with a 12% year-over-year decline in RR&O revenue in Q4.

-- Total paying advertising locations decreased by 5% year-over-year, indicating softness in the market.
+- Total paying advertising locations decreased by 5% year-over-year, reflecting softness in RR&O.

-- A 7% decrease in total ad clicks year-over-year, attributed to macroeconomic pressures and reduced spending on paid project acquisition.
+- Total ad clicks fell by 7% year-over-year, attributed to macroeconomic pressures and reduced spending on paid project acquisition.

 5. Notable Q&A Insights

-- Management acknowledged a softening demand in services, particularly in RR&O, but emphasized the potential of Yelp Assistant to drive engagement and revenue.
+- Management acknowledged a softening demand in services, particularly in RR&O, but expressed confidence in the potential of Yelp Assistant to drive engagement and revenue.

-- The partnership with OpenAI was highlighted as a significant opportunity to leverage Yelp's extensive content for enhanced search experiences.
+- The agreement with OpenAI was highlighted as a significant step towards leveraging Yelp's content in AI-driven search experiences.